refinedev/refine/documentation/docs/advanced-tutorials/upload/multipart-upload.md

 ```

 :::caution
-The following datas are required for the [Antd Upload](https://ant.design/components/upload) component and all should be saved.
+The following data are required for the [Antd Upload](https://ant.design/components/upload) component and all should be saved.
 :::

 | Property | Description                              |